MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 1. Click the **invoke** policy component.
 The property sheet pane for the invoke component opens.

-1. Populate the **URL** field with the back-end resource URL to be protected.
+1. Populate the **URL** field with the back-end resource URL to be protected with MobileFirst.
  ![Invoke Configuration](invokeConfig.png)

 1. Click the  ![Save](saveButton.png) button.